dragonflydb/documentation/docs/command-reference/strings/bitop.md

 ## Best Practices

-- Ensure the keys involved in the BITOP operation have values of the same length for predictable results.
+- Ensure the keys involved in the `BITOP` operation have values of the same length for predictable results.
-- Use the NOT operation with only one key, as this is the only unary operation in BITOP.
+- Use the `NOT` operation with only one key, as this is the only unary operation in `BITOP`.

 ## Common Mistakes

-- Using the NOT operation with more than one key will result in an error.
+- Using the `NOT` operation with more than one key will result in an error.
 - Performing operations on non-string data types can lead to unexpected results or errors.

 ## FAQs